contagon/handbook/handbook/10-aaronic-priesthood.md

 * The purposes of priesthood ordinances and blessings and how to perform them (see [chapter 18]).
 * How men and women work together to accomplish God’s work.

-[[AO]]For information about these topics, see “[Melchizedek Priesthood],” “[Priesthood],” and “[Women in the Church]” (Gospel Topics, topics.ChurchofJesusChrist.org).
+[[AO]] For information about these topics, see “[Melchizedek Priesthood],” “[Priesthood],” and “[Women in the Church]” (Gospel Topics, topics.ChurchofJesusChrist.org).

 The elders quorum presidency and ministering brothers can help provide this instruction.
 It may occur individually in young men’s homes or in a class held outside of regular Sunday meetings.

-## 10.7 [[AO]]Stake Young Men Leaders
+## 10.7 [[AO]] Stake Young Men Leaders

 The stake presidency assigns a high councilor to be the stake Young Men president.
 The high council members assigned to the Young Women and Primary may serve as his counselors.
-Or, if a stake is large enough, other Melchizedek Priesthood holders from the stake may be called as counselors (see [5.5]).
+Or, if a stake is large enough, other Melchizedek Priesthood holders from the stake may be called as counselors.
+(See [6.5].)

 The stake Young Men president serves under the direction of the stake presidency.
 He and his counselors and secretary serve on the stake youth leadership committee (see [29.3.10]).
 He and his counselors help bishoprics by teaching them their duties for Aaronic Priesthood quorums.

 A brother from the membership of the stake may be called as the stake Young Men secretary.

-For more information about the responsibilities of the stake Young Men presidency and secretary, see [5.7.2] and [5.7.3].
+For more information about the responsibilities of the stake Young Men presidency and secretary, see [6.7.2] and [6.7.3].

 ## 10.8 Additional Guidelines and Policies